plschoon/Getting-and-Cleaning-Data/Documents/Mijn_Bestanden/Coursera/3-Getting_and_Cleaning_Data/Assignment/README.md

 ================================================================================================================================================
-COURSE PROJECT GETTING AND CLEANING DATA
+COURSE PROJECT
 ================================================================================================================================================
-AIM AND OBJECTIVES
+Aim and Objectives
 ================================================================================================================================================
 Companies like FitBit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked are collected from the accelerometers from the Samsung Galaxy S smartphone.